ohenley/adacore_jetson/README.md

 ```

 ## Limitations
-None.
+- GNAT Pro 23.0w cross toolchain (Working)
+- Jetson Ubuntu 18.04, GNAT 7.5.0 (WIP)

 Do not hesitate to fill a Github issue if you find any problem.

 ## Usage
 - Issue the following at __target__ cmd to insert kernel module: